HedvigInsurance/tech-stuff/web/contributing.md

 ## RFCs (request for change - contributing to web projects)

 Like the rest of tech @ Hedvig we work exclusively with code review and pull requests.
 The exception might be making very minor changes like white-listing a single domain in your project's CSP or similar.
-Make sure to assign and get signoff someone from the
+When making a PR, make sure to assign the [`@HedvigInsurance/www`](https://github.com/orgs/HedvigInsurance/teams/www) team to it, and get signoff someone from that team before merging.
-[`@HedvigInsurance/www`](https://github.com/orgs/HedvigInsurance/teams/www) team on the pull request.
 If your change is visual feel free to provide a screenshot/screen recording of your change so it's more easy to understand what to expect from the code.